We earn a commission for products purchased through some links in this article.

-Dread the task of changing the duvet cover each week?
-Would you happily never wash a duvet cover again if given the choice?
+Dread the task of changing the duvet cover every week?
+Would you happily never remove and wash a duvet cover again, if given the choice?
 We have the solution that means no more of either!

 When it comes to cleaning your Printed Duvet, simply pop it in the washing machine as you would have done your covers – we have checked and it’s fits in standard machine models.
 Hang it out to air or pop it in the dryer for it to be dry and ready to dress the bed a few hours later.

 Although you are still doing a washing load you are not having the faff of removing the duvet cover beforehand.
 Plus it means your duvet is washed regularly, unlike now when let’s be honest it’s every very few months if that!

 The Printed Duvets launched last season in four colourways; Coral, Mint, Light Grey and Dark Blue.
 With the option of both single and double and two tog sizes in optional 4.5 tog and 10.5 tog ratings.